- Search The Registry

 Talley Beatty was born in Cedar Grove, Louisiana, a section of Shreveport, but grew up in Chicago, Illinois.
 Beatty began studying dance at the age of fourteen with Katherine Dunham.
 He learned her style of dancing, which was heavily based on her African and Caribbean studies of dance in the West Indies.
 He was a part of Dunham’s company and performed in several shows with them.

 He also trained under Martha Graham in the 1940s.
 He left the Dunham troupe in 1946 to continue his studies in New York City.
 He took ballet lessons in New York, but because he was Black, he was forced to attend dance classes in the early mornings or late nights in a dressing room while classes were going on in an adjacent studio.

-After studying under Dunham and Martha Graham, Beatty went on to solo work and choreograph his works which center on the social issues, experiences, and everyday life of African Americans.
-Beatty and his technique and style of dancing were both praised and criticized by critics and dancers of his day.
+After studying under Dunham and Martha Graham, Beatty went on to solo work and choreograph his works, which centered on African Americans' social issues, experiences, and everyday life.
+Beatty and his technique and dancing style were praised and criticized by critics and dancers of his day.
 Beatty continued his work as a solo artist and choreographer.
 He explored a variety of different dance roles and styles.